zephyrproject-rtos/zephyr/samples/drivers/fpga/fpga_controller/README.rst

 Running
 *******

-See :ref:`quickfeather` on how to load an image to the board.
+See :zephyr:board:`quick_feather` on how to load an image to the board.

 Sample output
 =============